 A Ground to Air Heat Transfer system– also called Earth Tubes, Earth Battery or a Climate Battery – is a low-cost method for heating and cooling your greenhouse year-round using only the sun and the thermal mass of the soil underground.
 For more info on how it works, see our GAHT® page here or watch, A Geothermal Greenhouse.

 A GAHT® system is relatively simple to build and install if you have the right plan in place.
 Creating the plan and knowing what to do, however, can be more tricky.
 In many cases, small mistakes in the design or install can render the system ineffective, causing the time and energy you put into the project to be wasted.
 Moreover, a poorly designed system will prevent your greenhouse from operating energy-efficiently and growing to its full potential.
-For this reason, at Ceres, we offer designs, materials lists, and installation instructions for our GAHT® systems to help people avoid common pitfalls and create the most energy-efficient, cost-effective greenhouse possible.
+For this reason, at Ceres, we offer designs, materials lists, and installation instructions for our DIY GAHT® systems to help people avoid common pitfalls and create the most energy-efficient, cost-effective greenhouse possible.
 We also customize our GAHT® plans for your greenhouse, ensuring that the system is sized and designed properly.

 Once you know what to do, the purchasing and installation of the components is straightforward.
 Please see our GAHT® page for more info on our GAHT® design packages.

-While all avoidable, these are common pitfalls that can derail a GAHT® system or climate battery:
+While all avoidable, these are common pitfalls that can derail a GAHT® system (climate battery, earth battery greenhouse):

 GAHT® system fans too large or too small